Oualid Mhamdi: Club career

 Mhamdi is a youth product of SV Falke Bergrath, Alemannia Aachen, and Viktoria Köln.
 He made his professional debut as a last minute substitute with Viktoria Köln in a 2–0 loss to Borussia Dortmund II in the 3.
 Liga on 2 April 2022.
 He transferred to 2.
 Bundesliga side Greuther Fürth on 3 June 2022, signing a contract until 2025.

+On 3 February 2025, Mhamdi signed with SC Verl in 3.
+Liga.

 International career

 Born in Germany, Mhamdi is of Moroccan descent.
 He played for the Morocco U20s in a set of matches in October 2022.